S&P 500

-The Standard and Poor's 500, or simply the S&P 500, is a stock market index tracking the stock performance of 500 large companies listed on stock exchanges in the United States.
-It is one of the most commonly followed equity indices.
-As of December 31, 2020, more than $5.4 trillion was invested in assets tied to the performance of the index.
+The Standard and Poor's 500, or simply the S&P 500, is a stock market index tracking the stock performance of 500 leading companies listed on stock exchanges in the United States.
+It is one of the most commonly followed equity indices and includes approximately 80% of the total market capitalization of U.S. public companies, with an aggregate market cap of more than $57.401 trillion as of August 29, 2025.

-The S&P 500 index is a free-float weighted/capitalization-weighted index.
-As of August 31, 2022, the nine largest companies on the list of S&P 500 companies accounted for 27.8% of the market capitalization of the index and were, in order of highest to lowest weighting: Apple, Microsoft, Alphabet (including both class A & C shares), Amazon.com, Tesla, Berkshire Hathaway, UnitedHealth Group, Johnson & Johnson and ExxonMobil.
+The S&P 500 index is a public float weighted/capitalization-weighted index.
+The ten largest companies on the list of S&P 500 companies account for approximately 38% of the market capitalization of the index and the 50 largest components account for 60% of the index.
+As of September 2025, the 10 largest components are, in order of highest to lowest weighting: Nvidia (7.2%), Microsoft (6.3%), Apple (5.9%), Alphabet (5.0%, including both class A & C shares), Amazon (4.1%), Meta Platforms (3.2%), Broadcom (2.8%), Tesla (2.3%), Berkshire Hathaway (1.8%), and JPMorgan Chase (1.4%).
 The components that have increased their dividends in 25 consecutive years are known as the S&P 500 Dividend Aristocrats.
+Companies in the S&P 500 derive a collective 72% of revenues from the United States and 28% from other countries.

 The index is one of the factors in computation of the Conference Board Leading Economic Index, used to forecast the direction of the economy.

-The index is associated with many ticker symbols, including ^GSPC, .INX, and $SPX, depending on market or website.
+The index is associated with many ticker symbols, including ^GSPC, .INX, and SPX, depending on market or website.
 The S&P 500 is maintained by S&P Dow Jones Indices, a joint venture majority-owned by S&P Global, and its components are selected by a committee.

-The average annualized return since its inception in 1928 through Dec.
-31, 2021, is 11.82%.
-The average annualized return since adopting 500 stocks into the index in 1957 through Dec.
-31, 2021, is 11.88%.